a-eski/ttyio/README.md

 ### Input modes

 ttyio provides 2 input modes.
-It itializes the terminal with these input modes when necessary.
+It initializes the terminal with these input modes when necessary.
 The input modes are optional.

  * Canonical: read line by line, only get the line after user presses enter. a lot of programs work this way.